Emergency Intercom Repairs Melbourne

 Temporary Access While We Repair

-If the repair requires a part we don’t carry, we can configure a temporary bypass on the door release so residents aren’t locked out while we source the component — usually within 24–48 hours.
+If the repair requires a specific part, we can assess whether a temporary bypass on the door release is safe and appropriate while the required component is sourced through the correct parts channel.

 Root Cause, Not Just a Restart